 Why should you categorize your products?

 Google Shopping campaigns are a form of paid online marketing.
-When you invest financial resources into such campaigns, you do so in expectation of returns in the form of more customers and more significant sales and revenue.
+When you invest financial resources into such campaigns, you do so with the expectation of returns in the form of more customers and more significant sales and revenue.

 The reason why product categorization is so important is to ensure that you are getting the best returns possible out of your investments in Google Shopping campaigns.
 The following are some of the significant advantages of product categorization.